County of Santa Barbara

 COUNTY EXECUTIVE OFFICE

-HEARING - Consider recommendations regarding County Support for State Legislation
+HEARING - Consider recommendations regarding County Support for State Legislation Senate

-Senate Bills 627 and 805, as follows: (EST. TIME: 45 MIN.)
+Bills 627 and 805, as follows: (EST. TIME: 45 MIN.)

-a) Adopt a position to support California State Senate Bill 627, which would prohibit federal,
+a) Adopt a position to support California State Senate Bill 627, which would prohibit federal, state,

-state, and local law enforcement officers from masking under most circumstances;
+and local law enforcement officers from masking under most circumstances;

-b) Adopt a position to support California State Senate Bill 805, which would require federal,
+b) Adopt a position to support California State Senate Bill 805, which would require federal, state,

-state, and local law enforcement officers to display identification;
+and local law enforcement officers to display identification;

 c) Receive and file an update on Board direction from the July 15, 2025 Board hearing; and

-d) Find that the proposed actions are organizational or administrative activities that will not
+d) Find that the proposed actions are organizational or administrative activities that will not result in

-under (California Environmental Quality Act (CEQA) Guidelines 14 CCR 15378(b)(5).
+Environmental Quality Act (CEQA) Guidelines 14 CCR 15378(b)(5).

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY